darkp435/voidnetivity/ROADMAP.md

 # Log
 - September 20: tweaked with VSCode extensions and realised that data related scripts can actually be placed in a separate folder for organisation.
 Did exactly that.
+- September 21: replaced the deprecated BodyVelocity with LinearVelocity instead and also added the client side script for shooting bullets because I forgot about it when porting this project to Rojo.